 The first known use of the word “motel” was recorded in 1925 when a new “motor hotel” in California gave itself this name.
 The new motel was a permanent structure with rooms that each had an exterior entrance, with a parking space for the tourist’s car in front of each room.

 My husband’s grandparents, Claude and Hallie Green, decided to hit the road after their wedding in August of 1920.
 They were early car enthusiasts, they were young, and they just wanted to see “what was out there,” so they travelled from Ohio all the way to Washington State, camping along the way.
 In eastern Washington they picked apples to earn a little cash, and then they continued driving westward until they came to the Pacific Ocean.
 They returned home to Ohio where Claude Green got a job in an auto repair shop and spent the rest of his life working on cars.
-His story illustrates the enormous impact of the car industry upon American culture and lifestyle.
+Claude and Hallie Green’s story illustrates the romance of the road and the enormous impact of the car industry upon American culture and lifestyle.

 Car-oriented businesses along the highway